 For emergencies, it is critical to reach your audience as quickly as possible and ensure each person actually received the message.
 The best way to do this is via an emergency communication system that can relay messages across multiple channels simultaneously or on-demand.
 These channels include email, but also utilize SMS, push notifications, voice calls, intranet, social media posts, and even custom channels.
 Using text alerts for business, in particular, can solve many of the problems with an email alert system.

 The case for multi-modal communications is becoming stronger every day.
 People are checking their phones an average of 80 times per day, compared to just 15 times per day for email.
 This makes the mobile phone the most logical device to target.

 Sending the Right Message

-Example #1: Emergency
+Example #1: Time-sensitive announcements

-Example #2: Business Impacts
+Example #2: IT outages

 One of the biggest threats to any company isn’t a natural disaster but a downed server.
 Business can come to a halt when computer systems cannot be used.
-The mass communication system will enable companies to provide timely notifications to affected employees via their mobile devices and give them instructions on how to operate offline until the servers are back up.
+To top it all off, you likely won’t even be able to use your email alert system to let employees know.

-Example #3: Logistics
+Example #3: Coordinated logistics

-Do your emails give you that information?
+Does your email alert system give you that information?

 Today, people expect on-demand, instantaneous information.
 Isn’t it time you move from an email alert system to a robust, scalable platform?
 You’ll be guaranteed to reach more people with less effort and time.
 If you haven’t seen what a mass communication system can do for your company, hit the button below to learn more about how AlertMedia can streamline your communications.
 Email isn’t going anywhere, but your emergency communications deserve better.